Machu Picchu is easily accessible, and there a several ways visitors get there. Check out our guide on how to get to Machu Picchu, Peru.

 Recommended by Campbell & Alya from Stingy Nomads

-Cusco has a lot to offer to tourists from impressive Inca ruins to stunning colonial architecture and a great network of hiking trails.
-We stayed for one month in Cusco out of which we spent almost three weeks hiking in the mountains.
+Cusco has a lot to offer to tourists, from impressive Inca ruins to stunning colonial architecture and a great network of hiking trails.

-First, because it’s cheaper to do even with a tour company; second, because there are less people and third, it’s possible to do on your own.
+First, because it’s cheaper to do even with a tour company; second, because there are fewer people and third, it’s possible to do it on your own.

-Salkantay trek is a great combination of interesting Inca ruins and a fantastic scenery of the Andes; Humantay lake, Salkantay lake and glacier, hot springs, Llactapata ruins and of course famous Machu Picchu.
+Salkantay trek is a great combination of interesting Inca ruins and fantastic scenery of the Andes; Humantay lake, Salkantay lake and glacier, hot springs, Llactapata ruins, and of course famous Machu Picchu.

-The trek is quite challenging especially first two days due to high altitude; sometimes the trail goes over 4000m, with the highest point - Apacheta Pass, over 4500m, it requires good acclimatization.
+The trek is quite challenging especially the first two days due to high altitude; sometimes the trail goes over 4000m, with the highest point – Apacheta Pass, over 4500m- requiring good acclimatization.

-Most of the nights on the trek hikers camp at designated campsites with basic facilities, at this altitude temperature at night can go to below 0°C - it’s important to have right camping gear; good tent, warm sleeping bag, camping mat, stove etc.
+Most of the nights on the trek hikers camp at designated campsites with basic facilities, at this altitude temperature at night can go to below 0°C – it’s important to have the right camping gear; good tent, warm sleeping bag, camping mat, stove, etc.

-Salkantay trek is a real adventure with climbing over the high passes,camping under the stars, rocky terrain, fantastic scenery and great biodiversity, if you love hiking and outdoors we’d definitely recommend to do this trek from Cusco.
+Salkantay trek is a real adventure with climbing over the high passes, camping under the stars, rocky terrain, fantastic scenery, and great biodiversity if you love hiking and outdoors we’d recommend doing this trek from Cusco.